-- Files = [FileNameOrBinary]
+- Files = [Beam1]

-- FileName = string() | atom()
+- Beam1 = beam()

-- FileNameOrBinary = FileName | binary()
+- Module = atom()

-- Reason = -see info/1-
+- Beam2 = beam()

+- Reason1 see info/1

 The strip_files/1 function removes all chunks except those needed by the loader from BEAM files.
 In particular, the abstract code is removed.
-The returned list contains one element for each given file name, ordered as the given list.
-The list element is a pair of the module name found in the file and the file name, the latter possibly with the ".beam" extension added.
+The returned list contains one element for each given file name, in the same order as in Files.